 Containment/Drywell.

-Verify that the plant has the proper containment configuration during boil and provisions for achieving prompt containment closure during periods when containment is permitted to be open.
+Verify that the plant has the proper containment configuration during periods with high decay heat and shorter times to boil and includes provisions for achieving prompt containment closure during periods when containment is permitted to be open.

 Specific Guidance